 “Like Father, Like Son” may not be true in all situations, but it is certainly true for hair loss as you are more likely to suffer hair fall if you have a family history of hair loss or Alopecia.
 Recent studies have found that men inherit hair loss directly from their fathers and the problem is medically known as Androgenetic Alopecia or male-pattern baldness.

 Male-pattern baldness is believed to be associated with oversensitive hair follicles.
 Follicles present under the skin are the growth sites of hair.
 It takes around 2-6 years for a strand of hair to grow.
 It is followed by a resting phase that runs for many months, which is in turn followed by the strand falling off.
-After this another cycle of hair growth begins and the process is repeated.
-Increase in androgen levels shortens the cycle, which causes the strands to grow shorter and thinner.
-In addition, it also causes delay in the replacement of hair follicles that have fallen.
+After this, another cycle of hair growth begins and the process is repeated.
+An increase in androgen levels shortens the cycle, which causes the strands to grow shorter and thinner.
+In addition, it also causes delays in the replacement of hair follicles that have fallen.

 Signs of Androgenetic Alopecia in Men

 A receding hairline and/or hair loss on the top and front of the head can be the early signs of AGA or male-pattern baldness.
-It can be characterized by progressive, patterned hair loss from scalp, identified by decrease in terminal hairs on the scalp.
-AGA typically affects front, mid, temporal and top areas of the scalp.
+It can be characterized by progressive, patterned hair loss from the scalp, identified by a decrease in terminal hairs on the scalp.
+AGA typically affects the front, mid, temporal, and top areas of the scalp.